xsxszab/xsxszab.github.io/content/posts/ggml-deep-dive-V.md

 Once memory allocation is complete, the final step is performing the actual computation.
 Let’s take a look at the `ggml_backend_graph_compute` function.
 Surprisingly (or sadly), it simply calls `backend->iface.graph_compute`, passing the computation task to backend-specific code.
 Since different backends handle this task in vastly different ways, I won’t dive into its implementation here.

+> TODO: Analyze the computation process of one backend.

 {{< figure
   src="/images/ggml-deep-dive-V/code11.png"
 >}}